 The Appointments Clause

-The Court reminds us that, prior to the American Revolution, the British appointed leaders who mistreated and abused the public.
-The Court also referenced the Declaration of Independence and the Founders who realized how much power leaders and officers had at the time; thus, our Forefathers wrote the Appointments Clause as part of the Constitution.
-To protect individuals, leaders can only be appointed by the president, head of department, or court of law.
+The Court reminds us that, prior to the American Revolution, the British appointed leaders mistreated and abused the public.
+The Court referenced the Declaration of Independence and the Founders who realized how much power leaders and officers had at the time; thus, our Forefathers wrote the Appointments Clause as part of the Constitution: To protect individuals, leaders can only be appointed by the president, head of department, or court of law.

 The Court continued on, emphasizing that the separation of powers and unbiased leaders in our government are essential to good governance.
 We have the Appointments Clause and, more, the Constitution to uphold our nation’s guiding principle: the protection of individuals.
 Certainly, the Third Circuit continues to uphold this moral and legal principle, giving hope and protection to many individuals facing large government structures and ALJs who determine their future.